fybrik/openapi2crd/README.md

 ## Limitations

-- Only [structural schemas](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#specifying-a-structural-schema) are allowed with the exception that you can use `$ref`.
+Only [structural schemas](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#specifying-a-structural-schema) are allowed with the following exceptions:

+1. You can use `$ref` to internal or external schema as long as the referenced definition adheres to the listed limitations.
+1. You can use `oneOf` that contains just a list of `$ref`s.
+This will be translated to an object with optional properties.

 ## Acknowledgements